-A ferrite bead filter (shown in Figure 11) can often be used if the design is failing radiated emissions without a filter, and the frequency sensitive circuit is greater than 1 MHz.
-This is good for circuits that just have to pass FCC and CE because FCC and CE only test radiated emissions greater than 30 MHz.
+A ferrite bead filter (shown in Figure 11) often can be used if the design is failing radiated emissions without a filter, and the frequency sensitive circuit is greater than 1 MHz.
+This is good for circuits that have to pass only FCC and CE because FCC and CE test only radiated emissions greater than 30 MHz.
 If choosing a ferrite bead, choose one with high impedance at high frequencies, but low impedance at low frequencies.

-Use an LC output filter if there are low frequency (<1 MHz) EMI sensitive circuits and/or there are long leads from amplifier to speaker.
+Use an output filter if the EMI sensitive circuits are low frequency (<1 MHz) and/or the leads from amplifier to speaker are long.